 I’d love to see Rainer again because actually one of the first things I did in the theater, just before I did my first professional job, was an amateur job in Dennis, Massachusetts.
 There was a non-professional production of Our Town done outside the Dennis Playhouse, literally outside in the lawns.
 And I was about fifteen or sixteen and I was the stage manager, the guy that tells everybody what’s going on.
 And Luise Rainer was doing [a play] in the playhouse so I watched her rehearsing.
 It was interesting watching her rehearse and perform it.

 Buck Henry would return as a featured guest to the TCM Classic Film Festival in 2017 where he once again was present at a screening of The Graduate.
 To date Henry’s awards include an Emmy win, an Obie award, two Academy Award nominations (The Graduate, Heaven Can Wait), a British Academy Award and a Writer’s Guild Award.
-He will turn 87 on his birthday on December 9, 2017.
+Henry died on January 8, 2020 in Los Angeles at age 89.

 Other websites of interest: